awsdocs/amazon-ec2-user-guide/doc_source/ExamplePolicies_EC2.md

 }
 ```

 In this example, users can launch instances only if they use a launch template\.
-The policy uses the `ec2:IsLaunchTemplateResource` condition key to prevent users from overriding any of the launch template resources in the `RunInstances` request\.
+The policy uses the `ec2:IsLaunchTemplateResource` condition key to prevent users from overriding any pre\-existing ARNs in the launch template\.

 ```
 {